Nurse Practitioner

 Nursing seems like the most challenging field in medicine because you're expected to be clinical and caring.
 How do you balance that, and how to you keep from burning out?

-Asked by NED over 11 years ago
+Asked by NED about 12 years ago

 In general where I work - most practitioners (MDs, NPs, RNs,etc) are both.
 It is a difficult balancing act but you can always be caring regardless of the circumstances.
 The best clinicians provide great care and have great relationships with the families.
 It is about being truthful and EVERYTHING is how you say it- never what you say.
 You can give the most devastating news in a careful/caring manner and the information is delivered and the family knows you care.
 The balance is only difficult when the caring outweighs the clinical- ie becoming TOO close to a family.
 It is impossible to make good clinical decisions if you are clouded by a personal relationship.
 Burning out is common.
 I protect myself by keeping patients/families at arms length- it is difficult but important.